adaltas/node-nikita/src/connection/wait.coffee.md

 ## Options

 * `host`, `hosts` (array|string)
-  One or multiple host, used to build or enrich the 'servers' option.
+  One or multiple hosts, used to build or enrich the 'servers' option.
 * `interval` (number)
   Time in millisecond between each connection attempt.
 * `quorum` (number|boolean)